-Brilliant scenery and a temperate climate is an ideal combination for holiday outdoors exploring wild Marlborough from the iconic Queen Charlotte Track to coastal walks and forest trails.
-There are contrasting landscapes from podocarp forests to lush frond filled fern gullies.
-Combine these short walks with heritage walks and trails exploring Marlborough’s past.
-For further information check out Marlborough culture & heritage trails.
-Discover stories about local legends as you explore Marlborough on foot.
+Brilliant scenery and a temperate climate is an ideal combination for holiday outdoors in Marlborough from the iconic Queen Charlotte Track to coastal walks and forest trails.

-The iconic Queen Charlotte Track is the definition of a brilliant multiple day New Zealand walk.
-For many visitors fitness levels dictate the walk is not possible.
-There are a number of short walks and lookouts where bite sized distances mean visitors can soak up the serenity of the landscape.
+The Queen Charlotte Track is the definition of a brilliant multiple-day New Zealand walk.
+Yet, for many visitors fitness levels dictate the multiple day walk is not possible.
 Experience the joy of walking the Queen Charlotte Track the ‘short way.’
-Check out further details about the Queen Charlotte Track and, as day passes are required ensure you have ticked this box if required.
+Here’s your way to the Queen Charlotte Track ‘short cuts.

 - Cullen point lookout.
 When is a walk not really a walk?
 The lookout stroll from the car park is about 10 minutes.
 Perfect for all fitness levels.
 The bonus stunning is Mahau Sound, as well as the Kaituna and Pelorus estuaries.
 On the Queen Charlotte Drive approximately 4.5 km from Havelock look for a lookout road sign.
 There is a small car park.
 No Queen Charlotte Track pass required.